-First, let me say that the seduction has to do with a situation in which it came about that a graduate student in the AG College at Cornell who had chosen genetics as his area of interest in the biological field and whose studies therein subraced such unmilitary enterprises as marrying pairs of Drosophila Ampelophila (fruit flies, to most of us), setting up the married couple in a pleasant housekeeping kept U.S. secret weapon of World War II, a weapon which in the opinion of top-level Congressional personages "contributed enormously to the defeat of the enemy, greatly shortened the war, and saved many thousands of lives."
+First, let me say that the seduction has to do with a situation in which it came about that a graduate student in the AG College at Cornell who had chosen genetics as his area of interest in the biological field and whose studies therein subraced such unmilitary enterprises as marrying pairs of Drosophila Ampelophila (fruit flies, to most of us), setting up the married couple in a pleasant housekeeping situation and watching the types and numbers of the

+I will begin by reading an extract from the 17 Dec 1945 issue of REE-abDerAcc2 8nZigh was at the time not only dramatic in its impact but also devastating to our national security because it told of disclosures about a hitherto extremely wellkept U.S. secret weapon of World War II, a weapon which in the opinion of top-level Congressional personages "contributed enormously to the defeat of the enemy, greatly shortened the war, and saved many thousands of lives."

 Read from TIME, p.
+20.
-20. In a few minutes I'll come back to this story. for it is one in which I had the good fortune to play a directing role.

-I will begin by reading an extract from the 17 Dec 1945 issue of FRE-akDex Antich was at the time not only dramatic in its impact but also devastating to our national security because it told of disclosures about a hitherto extremely wella student got mixed up RFFmiIDark @200769 of such secrecy that during World War II he was practically directed to have no dealings with his wife who was in an analogous military activity in the Navy--in fact, he was inferentially directed to sleep in a separate room for fear he would talk in his sleep and thus disclose Army secrets to a Navy character--which wouldn't do at all, for at that juncture the military philosophy dictated that Army secrets were Army secrets.
+In a few minutes I'll come back to this story, for it is one in which I had the good fortune to play a directing role. resultant progeny-how it came about, in sort, that such a student got mixed up REFniIDarA 62:8v/8y of such secrecy that during World War II he was practically directed to have no dealings with his wife who was in \cdot an analogous military activity in the Navy--in fact. he was inferentially directed to sleep in a separate room for fear he would talk in his sleep and thus disclose Army secrets to a Navy character--which wouldn't do at all, for at that juncture the military philosophy dictated that Army secrets were Army secrets. and Navy secrets were Navy secrets, and never the twain shall meet at all.